-- 1. You must submit a 15 consecutive month case list for hand surgery cases performed within the two years preceding submission of the Application Material.
-The case list must include at least 125 hand cases during the 15-month period. - 2.
+- You must submit a case list with a maximum of 15 consecutive months of hand surgery cases performed within the two years preceding submission of the Application Material.
+The case list must include at least 125 hand cases during the 15-month period.
+If you reach the total required case number, and fulfill the category requirements, prior to completing the specified 15-month period, you may finalize your case log. - 2.
 Do not list assistant cases, namely cases billed by the diplomate as an assistant surgeon.
 Cases performed by a resident and attended by the diplomate, or cases billed as cosurgeon should be included on the case list, and noted as such in the procedure section.
 Co-surgeon cases must include evaluation, surgical plan and follow-up care of the patient by the diplomate applying for Hand Surgery Certification. - 3.
 Do not list voluntary surgical activity in developing countries.
 Cases performed during such service are not to be included in case compilation because of the lack of continuum of care. - 4.
 The list must include all operative procedures performed on the same patient within the 15-month reporting period.
 Hospital (or other) identifying numbers and patient initials must be consistent for the patient with multiple procedures (i.e. if a patient is listed at more than one institution, the same identifying number must be used to identify the patient). - 5.
 All operative procedures on the upper extremity must be included whether inpatient, outpatient, or office-based surgery during the 15-month reporting period.
 All patients hospitalized by the diplomate as the admitting physician must also be included, even if the patient is managed non-operatively.
 All emergency room patients who required an operative note must be included.
 Do not include inpatient consultations on patients admitted by physicians on other services that did not culminate in a surgical procedure.
 Office-based surgery that does not require a dictated note does not need to be included.
 However, the Board suggests that the diplomate err in the direction of inclusion of cases rather than exclusion.